-Ozone Nonattainment Area The Denver Metro/North Front Range Nonattainment Area for the 2008 Ozone NAAQS covers the full counties of Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, Jefferson, and portions of Larimer and Weld counties.
-Figure 2 shows the entire 8-Hour Ozone Nonattainment Area and its two subareas, Northern and Southern.
+Ozone Nonattainment Area The NFRMPO region is within the nine-county Denver Metro/North Front Range (DM/NFR) Nonattainment Area (NAA) for the 2008 8-hour Ozone NAAQS and 2015 8-hour ozone NAAQS.
+The NAA for the 2008 8-hour ozone NAAQS covers the full counties of Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, Jefferson, and portions of Larimer and Weld counties.
+The same area was designated as nonattainment for the 2015 8-Hour ozone NAAQS.
+Subsequently, the EPA expanded the boundary of the DM/NFR NAA for the 2015 8-hour ozone NAAQS to include the entirety of Weld County.
+Figure 2 shows the boundaries of the DM/NFR NAA for both the 2008 and 2015 NAAQS and shows its two subareas, Northern and Southern.
 The boundary between the two subareas is the Boulder/Larimer County line, extended at the same latitude eastward through southern Weld County to the Morgan County line.
 The NFRMPO conducts conformity determinations for the Northern Subarea.